The site

 Within the framework of the educational programme, excursions to heritage sites restored by Deutsches Fachwerkzentrum will be organised.

-The project will consist of two Training Courses – in “Traditional wood techniques” and in “Historic plasters and surfaces” – which will in parallel take place from August, 4th, to August 17th, 2019 and is organized by European Heritage Volunteers, in cooperation with Deutsches Fachwerkzentrum Quedlinburg (German Half-Timber Centre) Quedlinburg.
+The project consisted of two Training Courses – in “Traditional wood techniques” and in “Historic plasters and surfaces” – which took place in parallel and were organized by European Heritage Volunteers, in cooperation with Deutsches Fachwerkzentrum Quedlinburg (German Half-Timber Centre) Quedlinburg.